FREQUENTLY ASKED QUESTIONS

 Does the timber meet NZ building code regulations?

 All of our timbers meet New Zealand Building Code Regulations.

 What about the carbon footprint of importing the timber from Australia to New Zealand?

 As the timber comes by ship in a container with thousands of other containers, our carbon footprint is less than driving from Christchurch to Kaikoura!
-Timbers such as cedar have to travel all the way from North America so have a considerably greater carbon footprint.
+Many timbers imported into New Zealand come from North America or the Netherlands so have a considerably greater initial carbon footprint.

 What fixings do I need to use for cladding and decking options?